- | Labor Markets Labor Markets

 Over a third of Americans earn income through independent contracting, freelancing, or gig work.
 The growth of this workforce has created policy challenges because independent workers lack access to traditional benefits available to W-2 employees—such as health insurance and retirement plans.

 In response, the federal government and some state governments have acted to limit independent contracting by requiring the reclassification of independent workers as full-time employees.
-However, these reclassification policies often harm independent workers; most workers prefer to maintain their nontraditional work arrangements due to the flexibility they provide, rather than be forced into traditional employment.
+However, these reclassification policies often harm independent workers, as 80 percent of such workers prefer to maintain their nontraditional work arrangements due to the flexibility they provide, rather than be forced into traditional employment.

-- Stipulate that state agencies cannot use the presence of benefits to determine whether someone is an independent contractor or an employee.
+To address the regulatory barrier to flexible benefits, state legislators can stipulate that state agencies cannot use the presence of benefits to determine whether someone is an independent contractor or employee.
+This reform is highly popular with independent workers, as 80 percent would like access to flexible benefits.